 - Shake the inhaler and insert in back of chamber

 - Apply mask gently to your cat’s face.
 Cover mouth and nose.
 The Flow-Vu indicator moves to provide a good seal

 - Use the inhalation indicator to count seven to ten breaths, then remove from your cat’s face.

 - After treatment, remove any residual medication on fur with a damp cloth

 I hope this information is helpful.
 Perhaps you can add years to your cat’s life by treating his asthma properly.
 If you need more information, please read through the references that I used to write this article:

-If you need to purchase a cat inhaler, you can get the Aerokat Chamber from Amazon.
+If you need to purchase a cat inhaler, you can get a feline aerosol chamber inhaler from Amazon.
 Click on the image or the blue highlighted text below.
 Please note that, as an Amazon affiliate, I may receive a small commission from your purchase.